 Cordele, GA 31015

-There are many things you can do to keep them healthy and make sure you’re seeing your best.
+There are many things you can do to keep them healthy and make sure you see your best.
 A few simple guidelines will help you maintain healthy eyes well into your golden years.
 Many different parts of your eye help create your vision.
 While we “see” with our brains, our eyes collect the visual information to begin this complex process.

-Ophthalmology is the branch of medical science that deals with the anatomy, functions and diseases of the eye.
+Ophthalmology is the medical science branch that deals with the eye’s anatomy, functions, and diseases.
 Eye care and surgery are provided by an ophthalmologist, a physician specializing in ophthalmology.